• English

 The Museum of Imhotep in Saqqara

-The most astonishing achievement of Imhotep was his design and construction of the Djoser Step Pyramid in Saqqara which was built in the period from 2630 to 2611 BC.
+The most astonishing achievement of Imhotep was his design and construction of the Djoser Step Pyramid in Saqqara, which was built in the period from 2630 to 2611 BC.

 Opened in 2006, the Museum of Imhotep is one of the newest museums to be opened in Egypt.
-The museum, which is located near the Saqqara Pharaonic historical site and ancient royal necropolis, hosts around 250 of the most valuable displays.
+The museum, located near the Saqqara Pharaonic historical site and ancient royal necropolis, hosts around 250 of the most valuable displays.

-The first hall of the Imhotep Museum, located in front of the main entrance of the museum, hosts the ancient base of one of the statues of King Djoser and four exhibits illustrating the architectural style in ancient Egypt before and after Imhotep and how it evolved greatly because of him.
+The first hall of the Imhotep Museum, located in front of the main entrance of the museum, hosts the ancient base of one of the statues of King Djoser and four exhibits illustrating the architectural style in ancient Egypt before and after Imhotep and how it evolved considerably because of him.

 The hall also hosts many other displays dating back to the Old Kingdom of ancient Egypt.